AmanSharma061/CLipcart/README.md

 ## Introduction

-Clip Cart is a cutting-edge E-commerce web application designed to provide users with a seamless and enjoyable online shopping experience.
+ClipKart is a cutting-edge E-commerce web application designed to provide users with a seamless and enjoyable online shopping experience.
 With a user-friendly interface, secure authentication, and a robust product catalog, Clip Cart empowers customers to explore a diverse range of products effortlessly.
 The integration of secure payment options adds an extra layer of convenience, making Clip Cart a trustworthy platform for both buyers and sellers.
 Elevate your online shopping experience with Clip Cart - where simplicity meets sophistication in the world of E-commerce.

 ## Features